-Careers in Health
+Careers in healthcare

-- Occupational Therapist
+- Occupational therapy

 - Medical Receptionist

-- Health Administrator
+- Health Administration

 Careers in health require a particular type of person, as roles often involve working directly with individuals who are frail, sick, injured or in a state of crisis.
 Having genuine empathy, compassion and respect for others are essential for this challenging and highly gratifying job.
-You also need to have a great deal of emotional maturity, as you will deal with issues of mortality regularly and be called upon to provide moral support to patients and their loved ones.

 To support these important people-skills, you will need to complete formal education to develop the necessary hard and soft skills required of healthcare workers, no matter your sector of choice.